 Analyze, interpret, and effectively present data to team members and collaborators

 To be considered for this position, you must minimally meet the knowledge, skills, and abilities listed below:

-Possession of a Bachelor’s degree in chemistry/biochemistry from an accredited college or university according to the Council for Higher Education Accreditation (CHEA).
-(Additional qualifying experience may be substituted for the required education).
+Possession of a Bachelor’s degree in biochemistry, analytical chemistry or other related discipline from an accredited college or university according to the Council for Higher Education Accreditation (CHEA).
+Additional qualifying experience may be substituted for the required education.
 Foreign degrees must be evaluated for U.S. equivalency

-Level I – In addition to education requirements, a minimum of two (2) years of laboratory experience
+In addition to educational requirement, a minimum of eight (8) years of related laboratory experience is required

 Detail-oriented, highly-collaborative, self-motivated, and team-oriented